The Function of the Second Postulate in Special Relativity: Introduction

-Thus, as far as experimental preconditions are concerned, the assumption $k \neq 0$ is more general than $k = 0$, and therefore, as noted above, does not preclude that we should discover that $k$ vanishes after all.
-The assumption that $k \neq 0$ should be viewed as no more than possibly excessive caution against experimental biases.
-Hence, although we must set up the experiments \textit{as if} $k \neq 0$, in fact we make no assumptions as regards the actual value of $k$.
-It may be zero, or high or low or any value at all.

-With this in mind, I shall argue that measuring $k$ experimentally runs into serious difficulties if we do not use something akin to the second postulate.
-The structure of the paper is as follows: After setting up some ground rules in section \ref{sec:rules}, section \ref{klength} analyzes the possibilities of measuring $k$ from the time and space transformations.
-I shall argue that these require a network of synchronized clocks.
-After examining several synchronization methods, I conclude, in section \ref{sec:synchro1}, that all require a method of signaling at equal speeds in opposite directions.
-Section \ref{isotropy} examines the relevance of the notion of isotropy to this enterprise, and section \ref{sec:synchro2} argues that the one-postulate program cannot guarantee a method of synchronizing clocks.
-Mermin's procedure for measuring $k$, which bypasses the need for synchronized clocks, is analyzed in section \ref{sec:mermin} and found to suffer from identical problems.
-Section \ref{sec:doppler} presents a last ditch attempt, using the Doppler effect, but this also fails.
-Section \ref{sec:inertia} then considers the question of identifying inertial frames from the point of view of the current discussion.
-Section \ref{sec:essence} then presents some general considerations why special relativistic theories need a postulate about the properties of specific signals.
+My aim here is to show that this claim is false.
+Experimentally measuring $k$ runs into serious difficulties if we do not use something akin to the second postulate.
+In particular I will analyze the above claim by Mermin and show where it goes wrong (section\ref{sec:mermin} and \ref{sec:mermin2}).

+Other methods of obtaining $k$ also fail on the same grounds, namely because we do need some phenomenon that propagates isotropically irrespective of the speed of its source (sections \ref{sec:doppler} and \ref{klength}).
+Furthermore, the required signal must in fact propagate at the invariant speed, contrary to Mermin's claim (section \ref{sec:synchro}).
+There is no compelling reason why this signal should be light, however, other than the fact that it is so in our world.
+In this sense, and only in this sense, light is not necessary to special relativity.
+But some form of second postulate, declaring an invariance property of some signal is necessary in principle.

+Section \ref{sec:weaker} then presents some general considerations why special relativistic theories need a postulate about the properties of specific signals.
 I show there that one can recover the standard theory of special relativity by adding to the fundamental symmetries a postulate on the isotropy of propagation of light.
 Although logically weaker than Einstein's second postulate, it is sufficient to derive the invariance of the speed of light.
 The paper then closes with a brief summary of the main points.